The Bankrate promise

 - Keep items that can easily catch fire — oven mitts, paper towels, cloth towels, food packaging, wooden utensils — away from the cooking source.

-- Keep young children away from the cooking source.
-Not only will this help prevent burns, it could also keep them from putting flammable items near the cooking source.
+- Keep young children away from cooking sources.
+Not only will this help prevent burns, it could also keep them from putting flammable items near stoves, ovens and other devices.

 - Be especially careful with oils and grease.
 These combustibles can’t be extinguished with water.
 Either smother the flames or use a kitchen-rated fire extinguisher.

 The second most-common area for house fires are bedrooms.
 These fires may be caused by people falling asleep while smoking or could be electrical in nature, caused by faulty wiring, malfunctioning or worn-out electric blankets or the use of space heaters while people are sleeping.

 - Don’t smoke in bed.
 If you fall asleep and your cigarette’s embers fall on the bed sheets, blankets or carpet, it could start a fire.